AUTHORS & ILLUSTRATORS NIGHT

 Authors and Illustrators Night gives Lowell students the opportunity to attend workshops with successful authors and illustrators in order to learn more about the process of writing and illustrating books.
-The 75-minute workshops are tailored to students in each grade level and are limited in size so that students get to interact with and learn from our guests.
+Like last year, this year's event will be virtual.
+The hour-long workshops are tailored to students in each grade level and are limited in size so students get to interact and learn from our guests.

-We have another great line-up this year of writers and illustrators eager to inspire kids of all ages with their creative, hands-on workshops.
+We have another great line-up this year of writers and illustrators eager to inspire our Lowell Sea Stars.